exhibition

 The Underground Camera is the result of a close collaboration with the NIOD Institute for War, Holocaust and Genocide Studies.
 A publication by the same name, written by NIOD-researchers René Kok and Erik Somers, was released in March 2025.
 The exhibition has been co-curated by Hripsimé Visser, former curator of photography at Stedelijk Museum Amsterdam, in collaboration with exhibition designer Jeroen de Vries.

 This exhibition has been made possible by the generous support of Vfonds.
-V Fund is the National Fund for Peace, Freedom and Veterans.
+Vfonds is the National Fund for Peace, Freedom and Veterans and the Mondriaan Fund, the public fund for visual arts and cultural heritage.

 The images from this exhibition are on loan from, among others, the Maria Austria Instituut (MAI), the NIOD Institute for war, holocaust and genocide studies, the National Museum of Photography in Rotterdam (NFM) and the Special Collections of the Leiden University Libraries